nargesiPSH/nargesiPSH/README.md

 I am a machine learning researcher currently working on machine learning and Deep learning for healthcare
 - 🔭 I’m interested in:
   *  Machine learning for Healthcare
-  *   Digital Twin
+  *   Time-series data analysis
-  *  Synthetic Data Generation
+  *  Synthetic Data Generation using Deep Learning
-  *  Learning from Noisy Data
+  *  Learning from Noisy and Incompelete Data

 - 🌱 I’m learning Unreal engine and modelling and animate on Blender